quantuminformation/test-recorder/README.md

 If you don't want an element to be recorded, and any of its children add this class to it `doNotRecord`

-##Running the tests
+##Nightwatch tests

+I have an example app inside /tests.
 First you need to build the test project by running `npm i` and `webpack` inside /tests, then you can open tests/build/ in the browser to see the app running with the test recorder UI.
 This has some basic UI that as you interact with, will generate output integration tests.

+Once you have the tests generated you can past the code into the actual test file: I've made a sample one called index.test.js

 This uses the basicConf.js to run a single file ('test-recorder-spec.js'), you can paste the generated test code into there